 Next, you can allow customers to download their personal details, opt-out from selling their data, and send requests for deleting the account.

 The Personal Data Deletion tab is divided into 2 sections: Automatic Personal Data Deletion and Prevent Data Deletion of Recent Orders.
 In the first section, you can enable the feature that will automatically delete accounts of customers who didn’t make any orders for a specified period.

 In Email Notifications, you can enable email alerts sent to admins on the creation of a new delete request.
-Here, you should also select an email sender and template and specify the email addresses of notification recipients.
+Here, you should also select an email sender and template and specify the notification recipients’ email addresses.

-In this tab, you also enable/disable notifications sent to customers on the approval and denial of their requests.
+In this tab, you also enable/disable notifications sent to customers on their requests’ approval and denial.
 For each type of notification, you should choose email senders and templates and specify email addresses for sending replies.

-Now, let’s see how the CCPA Magento 2 extension functions from the perspective of a frontend user.
+Now, let’s see how the CCPA Magento 2 extension functions from a frontend user perspective.

 Furthermore, the Magento 2 CCPA module adds a new section to the customer account area – Privacy Settings.
 The section allows your clients to download a copy of the collected user info in a CSV format, opt-out from selling their data to third parties, and submit requests for deleting their accounts.

 The CCPA extension for Magento 2 can be purchased for $149.
 Follow the link below to get more details about the module:'